IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

-There may be groupings of annotations, such as all of the annotations that, regardless of which canvas they target, represent a particular set that should be collected together, such as all of the annotations that make up a particular translation of a text that spans across multiple canvases.
-In order to allow clients to maintain a coherent interface, the lists of these annotations are grouped together in layers.
+Layers represent groupings of annotation lists that should be collected together, regardless of which canvas they target, such as all of the annotations that make up a particular translation of the text of a book.
 Without the layer construction, it would be impossible to determine which annotations belonged together.
-The client may then present a user interface that allows all of the annotations in a layer to be displayed or hidden according to the user's preference.
+A client might then present a user interface that allows all of the annotations in a layer to be displayed or hidden according to the user's preference.

 Layers _MUST_ have a URI, and it _SHOULD_ be an HTTP URI.
-They _MUST_ have a `label` and _MAY_ have any of the other properties.
+They _MUST_ have a `label` and _MAY_ have any of the other descriptive, linking or rights properties defined in this specification.

 Each annotation list _MAY_ be part of one or more layers, and this is recorded using the `within` relationship in both the manifest and annotation list responses.
 The layer _MUST_ have a `label` so that it can be presented to a user to select whether or not to view it.